Article

 Firstly, the culture and philosophy at Baillie Gifford is distinctive.
 Their managers think over the very long term (at least a decade) and act as patient providers of capital to disruptive growth companies.
 They believe a very narrow set of stocks drive most equity market returns and embrace this in their portfolios by concentrating on what they see as the defining growth engines ahead.

 Secondly, Ballie Gifford’s reputation for being supportive long-term shareholders has led to superior access to company management and entrepreneurs.
-They are one of the few investors that speak directly, one-on-one with the likes of Elon Musk.
+They are one of the few investors that can speak directly, one-on-one with the likes of Elon Musk.
 They believe their access to great thinkers gives them an important advantage in identifying the areas in which the next wave of innovation will occur, how industries might develop, and the companies well placed to capitalise.

 Thirdly, the Trust can invest where others can’t.
 Private investments have contributed significantly to returns and represent, perhaps, the biggest ‘edge’ the managers possess.
 Just over a third of the current portfolio started off in the unquoted arena and increasingly the managers see non-listed investments as offering some of the best potential.
 That’s because some of the most innovative companies in the world today are private, often because they are technology-based and can grow quickly without the need to access capital from a stock market listing.